w3c/secure-payment-confirmation/README.md

 If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**

 🚨 As a hack for the [pilot], the user agent will simply resolve `request.show()` with an exception.
 The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by abusing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.

+## Privacy Considerations

+Regular PublicKeyCredentials can only be used to generate assertions by the origin that created them, preventing the credential from being used to track the user across origins.
+In contrast, the PaymentCredential can be used from any origin to generate an assertion.

+This behaviour is neccessary because payments are initiated by a variety of origins (e.g. merchants) who do not have a direct relationship with the relying party (e.g. the user's bank that issued their payment card).
+To protect the abuse of this API as a tracking tool it is only possible to invoke the Secure Payment Confirmation via the Payment Request API.

 [PublicKeyCredential]: https://www.w3.org/TR/webauthn/#iface-pkcredential
 [Web Authentication]: https://www.w3.org/TR/webauthn/